felipezarco/responser/README.md

 # Responser

-> Simplify and format HTTP Status Code response in express
+> Simplify and format HTTP Status Code responses in express

 No need to remember which is the code for each HTTP status anymore!
 Responser provides a simple way to return standardized responses for each available HTTP status.
 It overwrites the express interface, making all methods accessible through your `response` or `res` variable.
-And that's it!

 ![vscode suggestions](https://raw.githubusercontent.com/felipezarco/files/master/images/screenshots/responser.png "Responser typescript methods suggestion")